 Schizophrenia is a lifelong condition, but treatment can help manage the symptoms.

-This article will look at the causes and symptoms of schizophrenia, as well as some of the treatment options available.
+This article will look at the causes and symptoms of schizophrenia and some of the treatment options available.

-Schizophrenia affects different people in different ways, but there are some common symptoms.
+Schizophrenia affects people in different ways, but there are some common symptoms.
 These include:

-- confused speech that is hard for others to understand
+- confused speech that is intact but hard for others to interpret and understand

 - lack of facial expression